Limited Environmental Site Assessment

 Limited Subsurface Testing is geared to provide a landowner with a particular set of data that may not be certain enough to determine whether contamination does exist, but -at the same time- provide reliable enough information to be used as a tool for better judgment about engaging in a transaction.
 This includes sub-slab soil gas testing, shallow soil sampling and more.

-Deciding between Limited Environmental Site Assessment Reports and complete Phase I Site Assessment Reports can be difficult and stressful.
-For all inquiries, call us at (888) 930-6604 to speak with a licensed geologist or engineer.
+Deciding between Limited Environmental Site Assessment Reports and complete Phase I Site Assessment Reports can be difficult.
+For all inquiries, call us at (888) 930-6604 to speak with a geologist or engineer.

 Forward-Thinking Geologists, Engineers & Contractors